Trump administration brings fear of censorship to arts scene – DW – 02/21/2025

 'Assault on free expression'

-"The DEI assault of the Trump administration and the perspective that censorship of activities that in any way touch on race is upon us.
+"The DEI assault of the Trump administration and... censorship of activities that in any way touch on race is upon us.
 And it's very incoherent because there's no clear guideline for what it means to be racially biased when in fact you're simply trying to redress grievances of the past," says Maxwell Anderson, a former museum curator at the Metropolitan Museum of Art and director of the Whitney Museum.
 "So there's a kind of free-floating assault on free expression."

+Anderson, who now runs the foundation Souls Grown Deep, which supports Black artists in the southern US, says he and other equality-driven organisations are keeping a close eye on the maneuvers of the new administration.

 Federal support for the arts gets the ax